ylecoyote/mnemosyne-docs/docs/MNEMOSYNE_ARCHITECTURE.md

 ---

-## 🔒 Implementation Status
+## 🧭 Current Status

-Mnemosyne is currently under development in a private, modular codebase.
-The team is focused on delivering a functional prototype that:
+Mnemosyne is currently under active development in a private, modular codebase.
+The team is focused on delivering a prototype that:

-- Demonstrates working memory across interactions
+* Demonstrates working memory across interactions
-- Surfaces context before it's requested
+* Surfaces context before it's requested
-- Adapts to a user's evolving workflow and goals
+* Adapts to a user's evolving workflow and goals

+🧩 **Milestone**: Deploy fast-weight memory loop with live context recall across 3-session threads

+---

 Public release will follow successful demonstration and user validation.

-**Contact**: [awiley@outlook.com]
+*Mnemosyne is not just memory.
+It's the cognitive core that powers Symbiogenesis, enabling true consciousness partnership between humans and AI.*

 ---

-*Mnemosyne is not just memory.
-It’s the cognitive core for the next generation of AI interfaces.*
+## For Investors & Partners

+This document provides a strategic vision.
+For the full implementation roadmap, GTM plan, and monetization thesis:

+📩 **Contact**: `info@symbiogenesis.io`

+> A full investor brief is available upon request.

+---
+**Author**: Aaron Wiley

+---

+*Symbiogenesis is not just a tool.
+It is the interface that learns how your mind works — and evolves with your consciousness.*